trdroid/Android-Examples/Fragments/README.md

 ### Benefits

 Activities are killed and recreated on configuration changes.
 This requires their state to be saved before termination and restored on recreation.

-This tearing-down and recreation could be avoided with Fragments as they can be retained across orientation changes.
+This work can be overcome with Fragments as they can be retained across orientation changes.

 Fragments can be added to the backstack in a way that pressing the Back button steps backward through the fragments while saying inside the current activity.